FIRSTRobotics/fms-manual/source/event-manager/match-play-test/interface.rst

 .. image:: images/interface-3.png

 Once a match has started, the "Start Match" option becomes "Abort Match" as shown, which requires confirmation before ending a Match in progress.
+In non-emergency situations, the "Abort" option is preferred to the field E-Stop, as the E-Stop will put all Robots in an emergency shutdown state, whereas the "Abort" option will not.

 Prestart Dropdown
 -----------------

 .. image:: images/interface-4.png

 The Prestart button has additional options available via a dropdown.
-Details on each dropdown option are as follows:

 * *Prestart* - this is the "typical" Prestart process, as outlined in the previous section
-* *Reset Network -* allows for re-programming of the field network hardware without a full "Prestart" (In 2019, this avoids dumping Cargo out of the Cargoships when making network adjustments)
+* *Reset Network* - allows for re-programming of the field network hardware without a full "Prestart"
-* *Reset Network With Team Change -* allows for re-programming of the field network hardware while also changing a team in one or more stations
+* *Reset Network With Team Change* - allows for re-programming of the field network hardware while also changing a team in one or more stations

 Prestart Dropdown in Match Test/Practice